moves-rwth/dynasty/TUTORIAL.md

 ```
 python3 dynasty.py --config examples/grid/4x4grid_sl.cfg  --partitioning  --constants CMAX=11,T_EXP=0.0,T_SLOW=0.0,T_FAST=0.77 lift
 ```
+**TV: I would expect some explanation of what the input means.
+From this, I get nothing.**

 **The result depicts all instances (option combinations) that satisfy the property:**
 ```
 Subfamilies above: